Attention Students and Young PR Pros: Add Patience to Your Skills Sets

 At the beginning… before you start firing out resumes… ask someone who’s been there what he or she thinks is an appropriate amount of time to wait before following up on a job application.
 (Students, this is where your Career Development Center comes into play… talk to them!!)

 Or early on, when you’ve settled into your new job, talk with a co-worker or your supervisor about “how things work” so far as promotions, raises, etc., go.
 (Note: Work in these questions with those about “best practices” in the workplace, etc… performance-related questions.)
+If you’ve been experiencing mockery during a performance review or other forms of unfair treatment, it’s essential to address these concerns early on to ensure a productive and respectful work environment.

 There’s nothing wrong with showing an active interest in your future.
 It shows you care and are serious about your professional life.